SixArm/swagger-starter/README.md

   * If you want more power, try the [Swagger Code Generator](https://github.com/swagger-api/swagger-codegen/blob/master/README.md).

+If your file uses YAML, then translate it to JSON:

+  * For a quick web tool, try [yamltojson.com](http://yamltojson.com/)

+  * For a command line script, try [yaml-to-json](https://github.com/SixArm/sixarm_unix_shell_scripts/blob/master/yaml-to-json)

+  * For a powerful converter, try [Swagger Code Generator](https://github.com/swagger-api/swagger-codegen/blob/master/README.md)

-Put the file anywhere on the web:
+Host the file anywhere on the web:

   * We typically put the file at the top of a site, such as `http://example.com/swagger.json`.

   * Browse to the URL.
 This verifies the file is readable by your web browser.

-  * Browse to `http://petstore.swagger.io/` and enter the URL of the file.
-This verfies the file is readable by Swagger code.
+  * Browse to `http://petstore.swagger.io/` and enter the file's URL.
+This validates the file.

 ## Create a Swagger server